A hand putting plaster on canvas to make textured canvas art.

 Step 1: Select And Prepare Your Canvas

-Choose what size painting you want to make, then find a canvas that works for you.
-Your canvas should be made from cotton canvas fabric and stretched on plywood stretchers so it has enough strength to hold your painting.
+No matter the size you choose, your canvas should be made from cotton fabric and stretched on plywood stretchers so it is strong enough to hold the plaster.

 Your canvas must be primed for the paint and joint compound to adhere to the surface properly.
 If you purchase the canvas option that I recommend, it’s pre-primed, so it saves you that step.
 Otherwise, you will need to paint your entire canvas, edges and all, with a coat or two of either gesso or a standard white house paint.